Volunteer English Teaching in China

 What is the age range of the students in the school?

 The age range depends on the school in which you teach.
 We will inquire if you have a preference.
 Our volunteer teachers work with students from a kindergarten age to adults.

 How many students are in the school?
 How many of them are in each class?

 This depends on the school in which you are placed.
 There are one-on-one classes, as well as classes with up to 50 students.
 On average there are 20 students in a class.

-Will I be handling the classes on my own or will there be someone assisting me while teaching?
+Will I be teaching the classes on my own or will there be someone assisting me?